TRaSH-Guides/Guides/docs/Misc/how-to-set-up-hardlinks-and-atomic-moves.md

     !!! info

         The reason why we use `/data/torrents` for the torrent client is because it only needs access to the torrent files.
-In the torrent software settings, you’ll need to reconfigure paths and you can sort into sub-folders like/data/torrents/{tv|movies|music}.
+In the torrent software settings, you’ll need to reconfigure paths and you can sort into sub-folders like `/data/torrents/{tv|movies|music}`.

     ```none
     data